Pilates concentrates on strengthening the body with an emphasis on breathing and controlled, efficient movement.

 Book an appointment near our Rowville clinic today to see if Pilates is right for you.

-Pilates Classes at Hills Physiotherapy Emerald and Rowville
+Pilates Classes at Hills Physiotherapy Rowville, Emerald, and Knox

 These days, almost everyone has heard of Pilates.
 People all across the world are enjoying the improvements in strength, flexibility, and reduction of pain associated with regularly exercising in this sophisticated and interesting way.